The-Twisted-Samurai/NLPlab/README.md

 # NLPlab
-tests and experimentation for an NLP based risk system
+Tests and experimentation for an NLP based risk system using [spaCy](https://spacy.io/).